Why does VNIP exist?

 Programs that support effective transition

 The Clinical Transition Framework (CTF) is a, evidence-based, human resource management model used in agencies of varied demographics and location across the nation.
-Click HERE to see the slide show - Transition to Practice - which outlines the learnings from 16 years of work with preceptors, students, new grads, and others engaged in clinical transition.
+Click HERE to see the slide show - Transition to Practice - which outlines the learnings from nearly two decades of work with preceptors, students, new grads, and others engaged in clinical transition.

-The CTF is comprised of structured preceptor development and support, evidence-based competency development/assessment tools, standardized clinical coaching or teaching plans, and guidelines for supporting structures for CTF program delivery.
+The CTF is comprised of evidence-based competency validation tools, structured preceptor delivery platform, standardized clinical coaching or teaching plans, and guidelines for supporting structures for CTF program delivery.

 Further updates from acute care, revisions of the preceptor presentation materials, and the core 5th Edition of the Preceptor Textbook.